W. B. Yeats: Death

-French ambassador Stanislas Ostroróg was involved in returning the remains of the poet from France to Ireland in 1948; in a letter to the European director of the Foreign Ministry in Paris, "Ostrorog tells how Yeats's son Michael sought official help in locating the poet's remains.
+The French ambassador Stanislas Ostroróg was involved in returning Yeats's remains to Ireland in 1948; in a letter to the European director of the Foreign Ministry in Paris, "Ostrorog tells how Yeats's son Michael sought official help in locating the poet's remains.
 Neither Michael Yeats nor Sean MacBride, the Irish foreign minister who organised the ceremony, wanted to know the details of how the remains were collected, Ostrorog notes.
 He repeatedly urges caution and discretion and says the Irish ambassador in Paris should not be informed."
 Yeats's body was exhumed in 1946 and the remains were moved to an ossuary and mixed with other remains.
 The French Foreign Ministry authorized Ostrorog to secretly cover the cost of repatriation from his slush fund.
 Authorities were worried about the fact that the much-loved poet's remains were thrown into a communal grave, causing embarrassment for both Ireland and France.
 Per a letter from Ostroróg to his superiors, "Mr Rebouillat, (a) forensic doctor in Roquebrune would be able to reconstitute a skeleton presenting all the characteristics of the deceased."

 Style

-Yeats is considered one of the key twentieth-century English-language poets.
-He was a Symbolist poet, using allusive imagery and symbolic structures throughout his career.
+Yeats is considered one of the key 20th-century English-language poets.
+He is a Symbolist poet, using allusive imagery and symbolic structures throughout his career.
 He chose words and assembled them so that, in addition to a particular meaning, they suggest abstract thoughts that may seem more significant and resonant.
 His use of symbols is usually something physical that is both itself and a suggestion of other, perhaps immaterial, timeless qualities.

 Unlike the modernists who experimented with free verse, Yeats was a master of the traditional forms.
 The impact of modernism on his work can be seen in the increasing abandonment of the more conventionally poetic diction of his early work in favour of the more austere language and more direct approach to his themes that increasingly characterises the poetry and plays of his middle period, comprising the volumes In the Seven Woods, Responsibilities and The Green Helmet.
 His later poetry and plays are written in a more personal vein, and the works written in the last twenty years of his life include mention of his son and daughter, as well as meditations on the experience of growing old.
 In his poem "The Circus Animals' Desertion", he describes the inspiration for these late works: